siva3378/customer-demo/README.md

 - You need to open html report files from "tests/reports" in browser to check the generated reports

-Avaliable Gulp tasks - (yet to develop more tasks)
+Avaliable Gulp tasks - (yet to develop build tasks)
 -------------------------------
 You can execute following commands to perform development tasks